jessicanada/GLM-CFC/README.md

 ExampleCode: run to get example voltage traces and surfaces in Phi_low, A_low, A_high space (as in Figure 4).
 Four simulations are present: one with no CFC, one with PAC, one with AAC, and one with both PAC and AAC

+glmfun_with_indicator: an example of how to update glmfun to test for effect of condition (e.g. pre and post stimuli) on coupling

 Any questions/comments please direct to Jessica Nadalin (jnadalin@bu.edu)